AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-ssl.md

    >[!NOTE]
    >
-   >Several properties in the openssl.cnf file control the behavior of the CA.sh script.
-You should modify this file as required before you create your CA.
+   >Several properties in the `openssl.cnf` file control the behavior of the CA.sh script.
+Edit this file as required before you create your CA.

 #### Creating the Certificates {#creating-the-certificates}

 Use OpenSSL to create the certificate requests to send to the third-party CA or to sign with your CA.

 When you create a certificate, OpenSSL uses the Common Name property to identify the certificate holder.
-For the certificate of the render instance, use the instance computer's host name as the Common Name if you are configuring Dispatcher to accept the certificate only if it matches the hostname of the Publish instance.
+For the certificate of the render instance, use the instance computer's host name as the Common Name if you are configuring Dispatcher to accept the certificate, and only if it matches the hostname of the Publish instance.
 (See the [DispatcherCheckPeerCN](dispatcher-ssl.md#main-pars-title-11) property.)

 1. Open a terminal and change the current directory to the directory that contains the CH.sh file of your OpenSSL libraries.
 1. Enter the following command and provide values when prompted.
-If required, use the host name of the publish instance as the Common Name.
+If necessary, use the host name of the publish instance as the Common Name.
 The host name is DNS-resolvable name for the IP address of the render:

    ```shell
    ./CA.sh -newreq